ICN works to influence nursing, health and social policy, professional and socio-economic standards worldwide.

 The International Centre on Nurse Migration (ICNM) serves as a comprehensive knowledge resource created by CGFNS International Inc. (CGFNS) in partnership with the International Council of Nurses (ICN).
 ICNM emphasizes the development, promotion and dissemination of research, policy and information on global nurse migration and human resources in nursing.
 This resource center features news, resources, and publications widely available to policy makers, planners and practitioners.

-22 January 2026
+22 April 2026